 DEXA tests don’t require any special preparation.
 You can eat normally on the day of your exam.
 Your doctor will discuss with you how long to avoid calcium supplements prior to the test.
 Wear loose-fitting clothing and remove belts, jewelry or anything else that contains metal.

-For the test, we position you comfortably on a padded table.
+The DEXA machine looks like a padded table with an overhead arm containing imaging equipment.
+For the test, you will lie on the exam table.
 You must remain still so we can collect clear images.
 We may also ask you to hold your breath for a few seconds while we capture pictures.
 Overall, the procedure is painless and only lasts a few minutes.

 * View our call center hours